ElenaGlazoff/Port_scanning/README.md

 ##Getting Started:

 1. Running the Script
-Launch the script using your preferred Python environment.
+Launch the script using your preferred Python environment https://github.com/ElenaGlazoff/Port_scanning/blob/main/Port_scanning.py

 2. Entering Hostnames or IP Addresses
 You’ll be prompted to enter one or more hostnames or IP addresses.